Invertible Calabi-Yau Orbifolds over Finite Fields: Acknowledgements

 \section{Acknowledgements}

 It is a pleasure to acknowledge insightful exchanges with Chuck Doran, Doug Haessig, Tristan H\"ubsch, Tyler Kelly, Bong Lian, Daqing Wan, Ursula Whitcher, and Noriko Yui over the long gestation time of this work.
+We would like to thank the anonymous referee for valuable feedback.
 M.A.\ was supported in part by VCU Quest Award ``Quantum Fields and Knots: An Integrative Approach.''
 Some of the work was carried out while A.P. visited VCU in connection with the Richmond Geometry Meeting funded by NSF grant DMS-2349810, and while A.P. held a Coleman Postdoctoral Fellowship at Queens University, supported by the Natural Sciences and Engineering Research Council (NSERC) of Canada through the Discovery Grant of Noriko Yui.

 \begin{bibdiv} \begin{biblist}